JRRS1982/TutorialProjects/reactRedux/README.md

 - State can only be updated with the function setState - you will forget this.

 ## Component Lifecycle Methods
 During the life of a component these steps/functions will take place.
 It seems simple enough.

 1. constructor
 As per normal functions, classes need instantiating.
 This is a good place for one-time setup.
 2. render
 Will need to show the component, this is how it is done.
 Avoid doing anything apart from returning JSX in this function.
+Try and avoid adding conditional statements here, if we need to make helper methods to renderContent.
 3. componentDidMount
 When render is called, this will also be called (once).
 This is a good place to do data loading.
 4. componentDidUpdate